Understanding Social Anxiety and Social Phobia

 Social anxiety shows up in two key ways: interpersonal anxiety (fear during social interactions) and performance anxiety (distress when being observed or evaluated).

-It's not just about being 'shy'—it's about experiencing genuine fear and distress in social situations, whether that's during casual conversations with others, or when you're the focus of attention.
+It's not just about being 'shy' or introverted—it's about experiencing genuine fear and distress in social situations, whether that's during casual conversations with others, or when you're the focus of attention.

 You might find yourself developing sophisticated coping strategies: avoiding eye contact during social interactions, over-preparing for presentations, or always having a prop nearby.
 Some situations might feel manageable, while others trigger overwhelming anxiety—and that's perfectly normal.
 Many people experience both types of anxiety, with different situations triggering different responses.